Living donor liver transplant for decompensated liver cirrhosis & hepatic encephalopathy | Case study

 The post-operative period was uneventful, and the patient was provided with oxygen support temporarily.
 With his gradual convalesce, the oxygen support was weaned off and was maintained with regular atmospheric room air.

-Surgeons are often faced with the decision of whether or not to drain the peritoneal cavity and, if so, when.
+Surgeons are often faced with the decision of whether to drain the peritoneal cavity and, if so, when.
 Drainage is usually considered beneficial when there is a well-localized, thick-walled collection of fluid.
-Drains are usually employed to eradicate any infected or inflammatory tissue fluids but sometimes they get occluded or be situated away from the postoperative dilemma.
+Drains are usually employed to eradicate any infected or inflammatory tissue fluids, but sometimes they get occluded or be situated away from the postoperative dilemma.
 Albumin is a protein found in human blood.
 It constitutes approximately one half of the proteins in the plasma and accounts for about 70% of its oncotic pressure.

 It plays, therefore, a pivotal role in modulating the distribution of fluid among body compartments.
 In cases of increased abdominal drain, albumin may be provided to reduce it.